 In June 2020, we were served with a personal injury complaint in the case of Koepsel v.
 Boehringer Ingelheim Pharmaceuticals, et al., MDL No. 20-MD-2924, Case No. 9:20-cv-80882-RLR, filed in the United States District Court for Southern District of Florida, in which the plaintiff alleges that he developed kidney cancer in 2018 as a result of taking over the counter medication containing ranitidine.
 The Koepsel action was filed within an existing multidistrict litigation concerning ranitidine-containing drugs pending in the Southern District of Florida before Judge Robin L. Rosenberg, In re Zantac MDL, 20 MDL 2924.
 A Master Personal Injury Complaint ("MPIC") in that MDL that was filed on June 22, 2020 also named the Company as a defendant.
 The Company was dismissed from the Koepsel case on August 21, 2020 and was dismissed from the MPIC on September 8, 2020.
-On December 31, 2020, after ANI was dismissed, the district to warn and design defect claims were dismissed with prejudice on preemption grounds.
+On December 31, 2020, after ANI was dismissed, the district court dismissed the MPIC claims against generic manufacturer defendants partially with prejudice and partially with leave to replead.
+The failure to warn and design defect claims were dismissed with prejudice on preemption grounds.
 An Amended Master Personal Injury Complaint was filed on February 8, 2021, which does not name ANI.
 The Company has been named in other individual personal injury complaints filed in MDL 20 MD 2924 in which plaintiffs allege that they developed cancer after taking prescription and over the counter medication containing ranitidine.
 To date, the Company has been served with complaints in five of those additional cases: Cooper v.
 Boehringer Ingelheim Pharmaceuticals, et al., MDL No. 20-MD-2924, Case No. 9:20-cv-81130-RLR (served September 30, 2020), Lineberry v.
 Amneal Pharmaceuticals, LLC, et al., MDL No. 20-MD-2924, Case No. 9:20-cv-81079-RLR (served August 20, 2020), Lovette v.
-Amneal Pharmaceuticals, LLC, et al., MDL No. 20-MD-2924, Case No. 9:20-cv-81040-RLR (served August 20, 2020), Lovette v.
 Amneal Pharmaceuticals, LLC, et al., MDL No. 20-MD-2924, Case No. 9:20-cv-81040-RLR (served August 26, 2020), Hightower v.
-Pfizer, et al, MDL No. 20-MD-2924, Case No. 9-20-cv-82214-RLR (served December 16, 2020) and Bird v.
+Pfizer, et al, MDL No. 20-MD-2924, Case No. 9-20-cv-8214-RLR (served December 16, 2020) and Bird v.
 Boehringer Ingelheim Pharmaceuticals, et al., MDL No. 20-MD-2924, Case No. 9-20-cv-80837-RLR (served December 30, 2020).
 We have informed counsel for the plaintiffs that we did not sell an over the counter ranitidine product and sold a generic prescription ranitidine product for a limited two-month period of time, from July 2019 to September 2019.
 Our product was voluntarily recalled in January 2020.
 Each of the plaintiffs in the five pending cases alleges a cancer diagnosis prior to the time that ANI sold ranitidine, and we have informally sought dismissal from these cases on that basis.
-ANI was voluntarily dismissed from the Hightower action on March 29, 2021.
+ANI was voluntarily dismissed from the Cooper, Lineberry and Lovette actions on November 20, 2020.
+ANI was voluntarily dismissed from the Bird action on March 15, 2021 and from the Hightower action on March 29, 2021.
 After ANI had been voluntarily dismissed from all complaints served on it in the MDL, the district court dismissed all claims against the generic manufacturer defendants with prejudice on preemption grounds by opinion dated July 8, 2021.
 We dispute any liability in these MDL matters.